sav-che/TL-2/Authors/Duthie, Augusta Vera {std. A.V. Duthie}.md

-> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/item/103835#page/217/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/page/33260195) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Duthie, Augusta Vera (1881-1963), South African botanist, born 18 Jul 1881 Belvidere, Knysna, educated at the Huguenot College Wellington 1899-1901, B.A. and later M.A. at Cape Town 1910, D.Sci.
-University of South Africa in 1929, lecturer in Stellenbosch 1902, head of the departement until 1921, senior lecturer until 1939. (*A.V.
-Duthie*).
+University of South Africa in 1929, lecturer in Stellenbosch 1902, head of the departement until 1921, senior lecturer until 1939.
+**Abbreviated name**: *A.V.
+Duthie*

 #### Herbarium and types